Conclusion and Next Steps

 As stated in the introduction, the goal of this Report Card is to improve outcomes for FGLI students in three areas of their college/career experiences:

 - through better college and career advisement in Texas high schools;

 - through improved student engagement and outcomes at Texas universities;

 - through legislative incentives to Texas universities based on their performance of FGLI outcomes.

-These are worthy goals Texans need to embrace while holding accountable our public policies and practices to do the same.
+These best practices are worthy goals that Texans need to embrace while holding accountable our public policies and practices to do the same.

 In order to maximize the impact of the Report Card and improve outcomes of our FGLI students, ScholarShot recommends the following steps be taken:

 - Continue to publish the Report Card annually with the intent that all Texas public universities will choose to participate.

 - Continue to revise the Report Card survey and measures to maximize the success of FGLI students.

 - Disseminate the Report Card throughout Texas so that all parties are aware of the importance of the goals for FGLI students.